Yes, You Can Reverse Gingivitis at Home: Here's How

 It’s actually more common than you might think.
 Some studies suggest that chronic gingivitis affects over 90% of the global population to some extent.
 This might surprise you, as gingivitis is often so mild that it’s barely noticeable.

 The tricky part is that if left untreated, gingivitis can advance to a more serious form of gum disease called periodontitis.
-At this stage, the inflammation starts affecting the underlying bone.
-The result?
-Loose teeth that might eventually fall out.
+At this stage, the inflammation starts affecting the underlying bone and ligaments.

 Not everyone with gingivitis will develop periodontitis.
 Some people are more immune than others.
 But is it a reason to leave gingivitis unchecked?